 The way you feel at those times is a physiological response to money.
-That’s because when we think about money, it can exert a neurological effect on our brains so seductive that it literally matches what happens to our bodies when we think about love or sex—some of our most primal of urges.
+That’s because when we think about money, it can exert a neurological effect on our brains so seductive that it literally matches what happens to our bodies when we think about love or intimacy—some of our most primal of urges.
 It’s no wonder, then, that research from behavioral economists and neuroscientists confirms it can be difficult to remain rational when it comes to our investing behavior.
 We are seeking that rush, time and time again.

 The Money Effect